glouppe/info8006-introduction-to-ai/pacman/README.md

 For each part of the project, you must provide the following deliverables:

 - The source code of your Pacman agent(s).
-- A report in PDF format of 4 pages (at most).
+- A report in PDF format of 4 pages (at most and in total).

 The three parts of the project must be carried out in groups of 2 students (with the same group across all parts).